nxp-imx/imx-smw/README.md

 ## Licenses
-Almost all sources are under the <a href="https://opensource.org/license/BSD-3-clause/">BSD 3-Clause license</a>, except sources inherit from external project like ARM, OASIS.
+Almost all sources are under the <a href="https://opensource.org/license/BSD-3-clause/">BSD 3-Clause license</a>, except sources inherit from external projects.

-More details are available in the [SCR](./SW-Content-Register.txt) file.
+More details are available in the [Software Content Register (SCR)](./SW-Content-Register.txt) file.